Tokyo Water Taxi: Explore Tokyo from the Water

 Discover the City by Water with Tokyo Water Taxi

 Do you want to discover Tokyo in an original and fun way?
 How about a water taxi?
-In this article we will introduce you to Tokyo Water Taxi, a unique service.
-Explore part of Tokyo on water, and discover increible views that you will not see anywhere else.
+In this article, we will introduce you to Tokyo Water Taxi, a unique service that will allow you to visit Asakusa and the Skytree area in a unique way.
+Explore part of Tokyo on water and discover incredible views you will not see anywhere else.

 *Please note that this article contains affiliate links.